Faculty & Staff

 Dr. Ivanov supervises the Internship for Academic Credit Program.
 If you are interested to complete academic credit for your internship, visit the Internship for Academic Credit page for more information.
 Note that students need to obtain permission to register for POL 4090 (offered in the Fall) and provide documentation related to their internship.

 Dr. Ivanov leads a study abroad program on International Institutions and Global Governance (POL 2097) which takes students to Brussels and the Hague.
 The program will be offered again in Spring 2021 via the University Honors Program.
-For up-to-date information please visit the program's webpage (the application deadline for 2021 is early September 2020).
+For up-to-date information please visit the program's webpage.

 Please, visit his webpage if you need a letter of recommendation or click here for detailed instructions.
 Master students who need a thesis supervisor or reader for their MA theses or professional papers should click here for more information about my rules and expectations.

 Dr. Ivanov won the May 2017 e-Learning Champion award for his use of Echo 360 lecture capture and engagement software in the POL 1080 Introduction to International Relations.
-He also published recently an article on the use of Echo 360 in large enrollment classes.
-The findings are described here and the article can be accessed here.
-Below is a link to his interview in McMicken Monthly (January 2012) featuring his earlier work on NATO -- Q&A: NATO Changed but Still Relevant.
+His article on the use of Echo 360 in large enrollment classes can be accessed here and its findings are summarized here.
+In 2023, he published a study on "Resilience and Vulnerabilities Related to Russia’s Invasion of Ukraine: The Emergence of a New Club of NATO and EU Members."
+The article can be accessed here

 Albert W Klein